• Skip to primary navigation

 Une seule vie – Gérald de Palmas

 This one is a little older, but I love it!
 I get overwhelmed with things, and I think it’s okay to have this conversation with kids.
-It’s okay to feel stressed, okay to slow down, and okay to ask for help.
+It’s on my list of French songs for teens because teens need to remember that it’s okay to feel stressed, okay to slow down, and okay to ask for help.

 My students love listening to French pop songs and Big Flo & Oli have a few of my favorites!!!
 We love “Demain” along with “Dommage.
 Demain is so much fun to dance too and teach future tense.
 We also love Louane.
 And anything by ZAZ because she seems to use so much Paris scenery in her videos.
 But our favorite is Magic in the Air and Écrit sur les Murs ❤️ My kids know all the words!